 Don’t hide your spare key outside

-Thieves know well to look under mats, fake rocks or flower pots for the keys, so assuming your key will be safe there is a huge mistake.
+Thieves know well to look under mats, fake rocks or flower pots for the keys, so assuming your key will be safe, there is a huge mistake.
 It’s better to leave your key with a trusted neighbour for emergencies.

 Remove expensive items from the yard

 Hide expensive items like grills, BBQs, bikes, cars, instruments and mowers in your garage or basement.
 Just make sure to store them out of burglars’ sight.
 They may not represent any interest in potential intruders but can speak a lot of your lifestyle.
 An expensive car can indicate possession of other valuable items.
-Don’t intrigue thieves, hide them away if possible.
+Don’t intrigue thieves, hide the valuables away if possible.

 Use curtains or blinds

-You can also add privacy film to decorative glass to distort the view from the outside and reduce the chances of someone peeking in.
+You can also add privacy film to the decorative glass to distort the view from the outside and reduce the chances of someone peeking in.

 Display your address

-Make your house easy to identify by installing a big number in front your property or on the mailbox.
+Make your house easy to identify by installing a big number in front of your property or on the mailbox.
 This may not be of great help if the thief has decided to try his luck.
-But it will help random passers-by to easily identify the house and call the police if they notice strange activity.
+But it will help random passers-by easily identify the house and call the police if they notice strange activity.
 It will be easier for the authorities to find the house as well.